-We explore coupling to a configurable subsurface reactive transport code as a flexible and extensible approach to biogeochemistry in land surface models; our goal is to facilitate testing of alternative models and incorporation of new understanding.
-A reaction

-- network with the CLM-CN decomposition, nitrification, denitrification, and plant uptake is used as an example.
-We implement the reactions in the open-source PFLOTRAN code, coupled with the Community Land Model (CLM), and test at Arctic, temperate, and tropical sites.
-To make the reaction network designed for use in explicit time stepping in CLM compatible with the implicit time stepping used in PFLOTRAN, the Monod - substrate rate-limiting function with a residual concentration is used to represent the limitation of nitrogen availability on plant uptake and immobilization.
-To achieve accurate, efficient, and robust numerical solutions, care needs to be taken to use scaling, clipping, or log transformation to avoid negative concentrations during the Newton iterations.
-With a tight relative update tolerance to avoid false convergence, an accurate - solution can be achieved with about 50% more computing time than CLM in point mode site simulations using either the scaling or clipping methods.
+We explore coupling to a configurable subsurface reactive transport code as a flexible and extensible approach to biogeochemistry in land surface models.
+A reaction network with the CLM-CN decomposition, nitrification, denitrification, and plant uptake is used as an example.
+We implement the reactions in the open-source PFLOTRAN code and couple 5 it with the Community Land Model (CLM).
+To make the rate formulae designed for use in explicit time stepping in CLM compatible with the implicit time stepping used in PFLOTRAN, the Monod substrate rate-limiting function with a residual concentration is used to represent the limitation of nitrogen availability on plant uptake and immobilization.
+We demonstrate that CLM-PFLOTRAN predictions are consistent with CLM4.5 for Arctic, temperate, and tropical sites.

+Switching from explicit to implicit method increases rigor but introduces numerical challenges.
+Care needs to be taken to use scaling, clipping, or log transformation to avoid negative concentrations during the Newton iterations.
+With a tight relative update tolerance

+- (STOL) to avoid false convergence, an accurate solution can be achieved with about 50% 15 more computing time than CLM in point mode site simulations using either the scaling or clipping methods.
 The log transformation method takes 60-100% more computing time than CLM.
-The computing time increases slightly for clipping and scaling; it increases substantially for log transformation for half saturation decrease from 10-3 to 10-9 molm-3, which normally results in - decreasing nitrogen concentrations.
-The frequent occurrence of very low concentrations (e.g. below nanomolar) can increase the computing time for clipping or scaling by about 20 %; computing time can be doubled for log transformation.
-Caution needs to be taken in choosing the appropriate scaling factor because a small value caused by a negative update to a small concentration may diminish the update and result in - false convergence even with very tight relative update tolerance.
-As some biogeochemical processes (e.g., methane and nitrous oxide production and consumption) involve very low half saturation and threshold concentrations, this work provides insights for addressing nonphysical negativity issues and facilitates the representation of a mechanistic biogeochemical description in earth system models to reduce climate prediction uncertainty.
+The computing time increases slightly for clipping and scaling; it increases substantially for log transformation for half saturation decrease from 10^{-3} to 10^{-9} mol m-3. - which normally results in decreasing nitrogen concentrations.
+The frequent occurrence of 20 very low concentrations (e.g. below nanomolar) can increase the computing time for clipping or scaling by about 20%, double for log transformation.
+Overall, the log transformation method is accurate and robust, and the clipping and scaling methods are efficient.
+When the reaction network is highly nonlinear or the half saturation or residual concentration is very low, the allowable time step cuts may need to be increased for robustness for the 25 - log transformation method, or STOL may need to be tightened for the clipping and scaling methods to avoid false convergence.

+As some biogeochemical processes (e.g., methane and nitrous oxide reactions) involve very low half saturation and thresholds, this work provides insights for addressing nonphysical negativity issues and facilitates the representation of a mechanistic biogeochemical description in earth system models to reduce climate prediction uncertainty.